 Host-Transcriptome

 The host transcriptome can be quantified via two high-throughput techniques: microarrays, which quantify a set of predetermined sequences, and RNA sequencing (RNA-Seq), which uses high-throughput sequencing to capture all sequences[21].
 Since first introduced in 2006, RNA-Seq has continually improved and has overtaken microarrays as the dominant transcriptOmics technique in 2015[21].
 Read counts obtained by RNA-Seq can be used to accurately model the relative gene expression level.
 The integrative Omics analysis can be conducted at both candidate genes and genome-wide level.
-In this study, interferon (IFN) stimulated genes (ISGs aka interferome) were selected, which were identified in the preliminary RNA-Seq results and proved to be correlated with chronic HIV-1 infection (Kejun Guo et al. 2019 manuscripts).
-Particularly, type I Interferon (IFN-Is) response serve as the first line of defense against viral infections, however, IFN subtypes trigger different sets of genes (Kejun Guo et al. 2019 manuscripts).
+In this study, interferon (IFN) stimulated genes (ISGs aka interferome) were selected, which were identified in the preliminary RNA-Seq results and correlated with clinical outcomes during chronic HIV-1 infection (Kejun Guo et al. 2019 manuscripts).
+Particularly, type I Interferon (IFN-Is) responses serve as the first line of defense against viral infections, however, IFN subtypes trigger different sets of genes (Kejun Guo et al. 2019 manuscripts).
 Our study reveals that genes stimulated by IFNα subtypes (1, 2, 5, 8 and 14) and IFNβ have qualitative differences in their expression level and during HIV-1 infection (Kejun Guo et al. 2019 manuscripts).
 Hence, the integrative analysis in our initial work was limited to these candidate genes.

 Clinical Phenotypes